aspnetboilerplate/aspnetboilerplate/doc/WebSite/Localization.md

 ### Change the Current Language

-ABP has built-in `AbpLocalizationController`, its `ChangeCulture` method to change the current language by writing cookies.
+ABP has built-in `AbpLocalizationController`, its `ChangeCulture` method changes the current language by writing cookies.
 It also changes the user's default language setting if the current user exists.

     <a href="~/AbpLocalization/ChangeCulture?cultureName=en-AU&returnUrl=Home"></a>

-You can also change the current language in other ways based on the above principles of determines the current language.
+You can also change the current language in other ways based on the principles explained above for determining the current language.

 ### Getting A Localized Text